JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_inspections_and_intentions.md

 - ability to configure the inspection options.

 If none of that is required and the analysis only needs to run in the active editor, [Annotator](syntax_highlighting_and_error_highlighting.md#annotator) provides better performance (because it supports incremental analysis) and more flexibility for highlighting errors.

+See [Inspections](https://jetbrains.design/intellij/text/inspections/) topic in the IntelliJ Platform UI Guidelines on naming, writing description, and message texts for inspections.

 **Examples**:
 - [Code Inspections Tutorial](code_inspections.md)